Curriculum and Instruction: New Literacies and Global Learning

-The Master of Education in New Literacies and Global Learning (NLGL) program is a distance education program designed for experienced teachers.
+The Master of Education in New Literacies and Global Learning (NLGL) program is a distance education program designed for experienced licensed teachers.
 A hybrid program, about half the required courses are offered online.
 The program increases teachers' capacity for teaching and learning in a rapidly changing world and focuses on improving the teaching of reading, social studies and English language arts within the context of contemporary education.
 Concentration areas are K-12 reading, English language arts (middle and high school), and social studies (middle and high school).

 Both M.Ed.
 (Master of Education) and M.S.
 (Master of Science) options are offered.